 “I like to add terpenes to my diamonds before dabbing.”

-In a jar of sauce, diamonds are the crystalline structures that develop at the bottom of the jar.
+In a jar of sauce, diamonds are the crystalline structures that develop at the bottom of the container.
 Concentrate enthusiasts will be familiar with sauce carts, or vape cartridges loaded with terpene-heavy sauce.
-Diamonds may also refer to the crystalline structures left over after terp sauce has been removed from the initial sauce mixture.
+These cannabis diamonds may also refer to the crystalline structures left over after terp sauce has been removed from the initial sauce mixture.
 These diamonds are usually coated in residual sauce.
-Diamonds can also refer to pure THCA crystals that have been isolated from refined oil.
+Diamonds can also refer to pure crystalline THCA that have been isolated from refined oil.

 The central difference between these types of diamonds is the context in which they’re extracted and further processed.
-Whether presented in a jar of sauce, or packaged as an entirely separate isolate, diamonds are always crystalline structures of pure THCA.
+Whether presented as a saucy, high-terpene extract, or packaged as isolated THCA, diamonds are always crystalline structures of pure THCA.
 Remember, these diamonds may be inaccurately referred to as pure THC, but in reality, they come in the pure THCA form.

 Diamonds range in size from very small to large chunks.
 THCA is a pseudopolymorph, meaning it can crystallize into multiple forms, but only when acted upon by variables such as temperature, moisture, and chemical impurities.
 Sterols, lipids, and even terpenes can impurify and alter the course of crystallization.